 Metamorphosoup

-Artist : BareBones Productions
+Artist: BareBones Productions

-Location : Minnesota, U.S.A
+Location: Minnesota, U.S.A

-Year : 2014
+Year of completion: 2014

-Researcher : Megan Guerber
+Researcher: Megan Guerber

 For the 2014 iteration, Metamorphosoup, the base inspiration came from a folktale about stone soup that emphasizes cooperation, sharing, and community-oriented action.
 In the story, hungry travelers arrive in a village seeking food.
 When residents are unwilling to share their provisions, the travelers set up camp near a river and fill their cooking pot with water and a stone.
 As villagers pass and inquire about the traveler’s activities, they are each told that they are preparing “stone soup,” which just requires a bit more of something before it is done.
 Each villager is willing to part with some small ingredient and, in the end, there is a nourishing soup to be enjoyed by everyone.
 For their production, BareBones interwove this story with the idea of the primordial soup, the rudimentary elements that combined to form life at the dawn of the universe.